sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 ---

-The [previous post](/What-is-the-simplest-database/) laid out the most minimal requierments for something to be called a database.
-While they may be to bare bones for many there are a lot of databases that don't fulfil even half of them, and we are still using them on daily basis.
+The [previous post](/What-is-the-simplest-database/) laid out the most minimum requirements for something to be called a database.
+While they may be too bare bones for many, there are a lot of databases that don't fulfill even half of them, and this isn't stopping from using them on a daily basis.

 The last time I've looked at files, this time something a bit more complex - key-value databases.